sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 1.1.1 Dot1x

 IEEE 802.1X is an IEEE Standard for Port Access Control (PAC) that provides an authentication mechanism to devices wishing to attach to a LAN.
 The standard defines Extensible Authentication Protocol Over LAN (EAPOL).
-The 802.1X standard describes an architectural framework within with authentication and consequent actions take place.
+The 802.1X standard describes an architectural framework within which authentication and consequent actions take place.
 It also establishes the requirements for a protocol between the authenticator and the supplicant, as well as between the authenticator and the authentication server.

 ### 1.1.2 MAC Authentication Bypass
 Simple devices like camera or printers which do not support 802.1x authentication can make use of MAB feature where the device gets authenticated based on the device MAC address.